Fawad Chaudhry: Early career in different parties

-He ran for the seat of the National Assembly of Pakistan as a candidate of PML-Quaid from NA-63 (Jhelum-II) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of PML-Quaid from NA-63 (Jhelum-II) in the 2013 Pakistani general election but was unsuccessful.
 He received 34,072 votes and lost the seat to Malik Iqbal Mehdi Khan.
-In the same election, he also ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-24 (Jhelum-I) but was unsuccessful.
+In the same election, he also ran for the seat of the Provincial Assembly of the Punjab as an backup candidate from Constituency PP-24 (Jhelum-I) but was unsuccessful.
 He received only 82 votes and lost the seat to Raja Muhammad Awais Khan.

+Pakistan Tehreek-e-Insaf (2016–2023)

+Early electoral setbacks and party leadership appointements

 In June 2016, he joined Pakistan Tehreek-e-Insaf (PTI).

 He ran for the seat of the National Assembly as a candidate of PTI from Constituency Constituency NA-63 (Jhelum-II) in by-election held in August 2016 but was unsuccessful.
 He received 74,819 votes and lost the seat to Nawabzada Raja Matloob Mehdi.

-In November 2016, he was appointed as the spokesperson of PTI.
+In November 2016, he was appointed the spokesperson of PTI.
 In March 2018, he was given the additional charge of Secretary Information of PTI after the resignation of Mr. Shafqat Mahmood.

+Electoral success

 In June 2018, he was allocated PTI ticket to contest the 2018 Pakistani general election from Constituency NA-67 (Jhelum-II).
 An election tribunal rejected the nomination papers of Chaudhry after a petition was filed claiming Fawad had not paid agriculture tax.
 The Lahore High Court allowed Chaudhry to contest the election after he filed an appeal in high court against the election tribunal's decision.

 He was elected to the National Assembly as a candidate of PTI from Constituency NA-67 (Jhelum-II) in 2018 general election.
 He received 93,102 votes and defeated Nawabzada Raja Matloob Mehdi, a candidate of Pakistan Muslim League (N) (PML-N).
 In the same election, he was also elected to the Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-27 (Jhelum-III).
 He received 67,003 votes and defeated Nasir Mehmood, a candidate of PML-N. Following his successful election, he expressed interest to become the Chief Ministers of Punjab in a TV talk show.

+Ministerial positions

 On 18 August 2018, Imran Khan formally announced his federal cabinet structure and Chaudhry was named as Minister for Information and Broadcasting.
-On 20 August 2018, he was appointed as Federal Minister for Information and Broadcasting in the federal cabinet of Prime Minister Imran Khan.
+On 20 August 2018, he was appointed Federal Minister for Information and Broadcasting in the federal cabinet of Prime Minister Imran Khan.

 In April 2019, Prime Minister Imran Khan announced a major reshuffle of the federal cabinet and Chaudhry was removed as Federal Minister for Information and Broadcasting.
-He was subsequently appointed as Federal Minister for Science and Technology.
+He was subsequently appointed Federal Minister for Science and Technology.